teknolojikpanda/AI-Code-Review-For-Bitbucket/GUARDRAILS_PLAN.md

 2. Provide feature flags to enable guardrails gradually (cluster-wide toggle in config).
 3. Update documentation: admin guide for new settings + troubleshooting playbook.

-> **Next Steps:** Expand AI backend resilience with structured retry analytics and expose breaker health via metrics before moving on to Admin controls.
+> **Next Steps:** Wire the new breaker/latency telemetry into Progress + `/metrics` endpoints, add regression coverage, and then proceed with the Admin Controls (pause/cancel) workstream.